Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 Useful tips for a hut-to-hut hike in the Pyrenees

 In the mountains, time and space don’t have the same values as on the plain.
-The distances covered daily aren’t huge, more like 15 to 20 km a day, but it still takes 6 to 8 hours.
-The elevation gain, which is usually no less than 800 m per stage in the Pyrenees, makes hikes in the mountain take so long.
-As a general rule of thumb when calculating how long a walk will take you, count one hour for 300 m of climbing and one hour for 500 m of descent, no matter the distance.
+The distances covered daily aren’t huge, like 10 to 20 km a day, but it still takes 6 to 8 hours.
+The elevation gain, usually no less than 800 m per stage in the Pyrenees, makes hikes in the mountain take so long.

 A hiker in a forest section of Cavalls del Vent